meistrari/prai/README.md

-# prai
+# prai (PRs + AI = a match made in heaven)

-A GitHub Action that uses OpenAI GPT-4 and Claude to perform automated code reviews on pull requests, following the Conventional Comments format.
+Prai is an AI-powered code review tool that streamlines pull request workflows by providing automated, intelligent feedback using leading language models.
+It integrates seamlessly with GitHub to deliver structured, actionable code reviews while supporting multiple AI providers.

 ## Key Features